bear2b/bear_sdk_demo_ios/README.md

 * `recognitionTimeoutReached` - Function will be executed when timeout is reached and no one marker is recognized;
 * `assetClicked(with assetId: Int)` - Function will be executed on click of any asset;
 * `viewStateChanged(_ state: ARViewState)` - Function will be executed when BearSDK Scanner has changed state;
-* `didFail(withError error: BearError)` - Function will be executed when an error occurs while the BearSDK is loading content;
+* `didFail(withError error: BearError)` - Function will be executed when an error occurs while the BearSDK is loading content.

 ## Advanced